 Free shipping is a great promotional tool you can offer your customers (both retail and wholesale) as an incentive to order more in certain scenarios.

-In the course of developing client websites in the past and also with making recommendations about shipping setups to our Wholesale Suite customers over the support line, we’ve come across some pretty nifty ways of setting up shipping so today I’m going to give you a rundown on how we recommend setting up the following scenarios:
+In the course of developing client websites in the past and also making recommendations about shipping setups to our Wholesale Suite customers over the support line, we’ve come across some pretty nifty ways of setting up shipping, so today I’m going to give you a rundown on how we recommend setting up the following scenarios:

-- Free shipping when a subtotal is achieved (with the option to do it including tax or excluding tax)
+- Free shipping when subtotal is achieved (with the option to do it including tax or excluding tax)

 - Free shipping that gets deactivated when the order exceeds a certain weight

 - Free shipping for users in a specific geographic location (zip, state, country, etc)